shopware/docs/guides/hosting/installation-updates/composer.md

 │   ├── jwt # ro - should be written on first deployment
 │   ├── secrets # rw shared - see, if you want to use it: https://symfony.com/blog/new-in-symfony-4-4-encrypted-secrets-management
 ├── public
-│   ├── bundles # rw shared - Written by `assets:install` / `theme:compile`, can also be initiated by the administration
+│   ├── bundles # rw shared - Written by `assets:install` / `theme:compile`, can also be initiated by the Administration
 │   ├── media # rw shared
 │   ├── theme # rw shared - generated themes by `theme:compile/change`
 │   └── thumbnail # rw shared - media thumbnails